 Maximum drawdown

 Although, risk-free and expected returns are good benchmarks to compare the returns of the strategy, it will also be important to understand the maximum risk that is undertaken by the strategy.
-This is especially important as the principal in the investment in stocks are not protected.
+This is especially important as the principal in the investment in stocks is limited and not protected.
 Therefore, in addition to the returns benchmark, we propose an additional metric of maximum drawdown.
 Maximum drawdown refers to the maximum loss (mark-to-market) that is incurred by our strategy based on the current portfolio holdings.

 training results between iterative improvements